The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 jdbc:db2://localhost:50000/MYDB:user=dbadm;password=dbadm;

-See the official documentation for more detail on URL syntax and additional supported options.
+For more information on URL syntax and additional supported options, see the official documentation.

 Derby